homearanya/active-escapes/src/pages/tours/high-traverse.md

   title: Sentinel to Cathedral - Half the GT
   description: 'This 5 Day expedition from Sentinel to Cathedral covers half the Grand Traverse (GT), and is a bucket-list trail for the strong hiker.
 Guided by a professional and camping wild in tents and caves.
 The Bell Traverse from Twins to Buggers is arguably the climax of High Berg trails.'
 destinationTour:
-  order: 1
+  order: 4
-  image: ../../img/generic/pp-traverse_500.jpg
+  image: ../../img/listing/drak-hightraverse.jpg
-  tagline: Traverse the Top
+  title: Traversing the High Berg – Sentinel to Cathedral
-  title: Sentinel to Cathedral - Half the GT
+  description: Are you fit and ready for the challenge of high berg mountaineering.
+With an experienced guide you can tackle the Drakensberg traverse from the Sentinel massif across to Cathedral Peak.
+5 days / 4 nights of jaw dropping terrain, wild-camping in tents and caves along the way.
-  description: 'This 5 Day expedition from Sentinel to Cathedral covers half the Grand Traverse (GT), and is a bucket-list trail for the strong hiker.
-Guided by a professional and camping wild in tents and caves.
-The Bell Traverse from Twins to Buggers is arguably the climax of High Berg trails.'
+  emailLink: mailto:tours@active-escapes.co.za?subject=High Traverse Enquiry  – Drak Destination Listing
 ---